Constructor Statement

 All constructors must be in a group together.
 They come after a possible data section and before a possible destructor or other procedures.

 You can think of the data section as a type of constructor.
-Statements you put in this section run before Constructor.
+Statements you put in this section always run before a constructor gets called.

 Permitted parents